Christmas wreath cookie recipes with Bible and Catholic Advent object lessons

 Pinot Noir: Like Loki, Mercury or Anansi the Spider you are a devious one.
 In common with your baby sister Pinot Grigio, you fool people and lead them on.
 Except you're all grown up and should know better.
 After all, you're a dry red.
 But you're also a sort of an adult child.
 You've never matured.
 Your job ideally should be circus performer or carnival ride operator.
 Unfortunately realistically you're a politician.
 Your passion is unreliability.
 Your icon?
 Rasputin, Peter Pan, George W. Bush.

 Red Merlot: You're a scion.
 But half-blood.
-A bastard.
 You have the personality, but you lack breeding and poise.
 You were born on the wrong side of the blankets.
 You are nouveau riche.
 And you've got the attitude to prove it.
 Your job is bookie or salesman but you could have been something better.
 Ruling passion: ruthlessness and resentment.
 Your hero?
 Stanley Kowalski, Rhett Butler, Molly Brown.

 Cabernet Sauvignon: You're the opposite of Red Merlot in many ways.
 You've got title without the money to support it in the lifestyle that your family was accustomed to.
 Your nose is in the air and your blood is blue.
 But you don't amount to as much as your ancestors did because life's much more damnably expensive.
 Your future is unsure.
 It's for you to decide.
 Do you make something of yourself on your own steam or wallow in your misery?
 Your ruling passion is pride.
 Your hero?
 Earl of Grantham, Lord Robert.